 20 Books About Mushrooms

-Many books are available on mushrooms, but all are not evidence-based, or some have major errors.
+Many books are available on mushrooms, but all are not evidence-based, and some have significant errors.
 So, I consulted with a mushroom expert and learned some basic rules to identify the right one.
-I read 50+ books and only chose 2o books to suggest who want to know about them.
+I read 50+ books and only chose 20 to suggest to those wanting to know about them.

 Books For Mushroom Foraging: